1 dead, 4 injured in shooting at American Legion in Missouri

 No arrests were reported immediately Sunday morning in connection with the shooting.

 The American Legion Post 66 building is located near the Delta Fairgrounds in Kennett, a city of about 10,000 people in Missouri’s bootheel, roughly 100 miles (160.93 kilometers) north of Memphis, Tennessee.
-The building is available to rent for private parties, but it wasn’t clear whether it had been rented Saturday night.
+The building is available to rent, and Kennett Mayor Chancellor Wayne told the Delta Dunklin Democrat that a private party was being held there Saturday night.

 Police said no additional details on the shooting were available Sunday morning.
 A man who answered one phone number for the American Legion post Sunday said he didn’t know anything about the shooting before hanging up.
 There was no immediate response to a message left by The Associated Press at a second phone number for the facility.